Stratford Town Walk

 Tel : +44 (0)7855 760377 or +44 (0)1789 292478

-Guided walking tour around historic Stratford upon Avon every day of the year with a team of local professional guides.
+Guided walking tour around historic Stratford upon Avon every day of the year with local, professional guides.
 Explore Stratford, its history, attractions, and fascinating relationship with William Shakespeare.
 Lively, informative, interesting and entertaining. "a must do". "best £5 spent in England!!"

-As you walk in Shakespeare's footsteps through the historic town, see the Shakespeare Houses, Royal Shakespeare Theatres, River Avon, 15th century timber framed buildings, Shakespeare's School and much more.
+As you walk in Shakespeare's footsteps through the historic town, see the Shakespeare Houses, Royal Shakespeare Theatres, River Avon, 15th century timber framed buildings, Shakespeare's School, Guild Chapel (free entry) and much more.
 The guided walking tour includes a visit to Holy Trinity Church to see Shakespeare's grave in the Chancel (small fee payable to the Church on the day).
 The Chancel visit is optional and subject to church opening times.

 Guides tell fascinating stories of fire, flood, plague, medieval cures, old fashioned sayings and history of the town, all wrapped up with a little Shakespeare.
 Discover favourite tea houses, pubs, shops and restaurants.
 Don't forget your camera!

 Meet by the swan fountain on Waterside, near the Royal Shakespeare Theatre and opposite the fish & chip shop on the corner of Sheep Street.
-No need to book, just turn up, whatever the weather!
+No need to book (unless a group of 10+), just turn up, whatever the weather!

 Sat & Sun at 11am and 2pm